Are you familiar with retinal tears? These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

 Laser Photocoagulation

 The procedure is a simple outpatient procedure which is performed under local anaesthesia.
-The ophthalmologist will first use a numbing eyedrop on eye, then apply a contact lens.
-They will then direct the laser beam through your pupil in order to make controlled burns and scars sealing the tear in the retina.
+The ophthalmologist will first use a numbing eyedrop on the eye, then apply a contact lens.
+They will then direct the laser beam through your pupil in order to make controlled burns and scars that seal the tear in the retina.

 Cryotherapy